Diversity, Equity & Inclusion

 Initiatives for Culture and Ethnicity

 The Fujitsu Group is moving forward with efforts to create a corporate culture which treats people from diverse racial and ethnic backgrounds with respect.
-Various events are held in each region, such as employee network group activities to understand diverse cultures, events to understand national and regional cultures, activities to provide a deeper understanding of specific ethnic groups, activities to support ethnic minorities, internship and mentoring programs for university students of specific ethnic groups in cooperation with universities and other organizations, English-language movie events, and cooking sessions for various national cuisines.
+We are launching activities related to ethnicity and culture on a global scale.
+Various events are held in each region, such as employee network group activities to understand diverse cultures and ethnic groups, events to understand national and regional cultures, activities to provide a deeper understanding of specific ethnic groups, and activities to support ethnic minorities.

-In addition, at Fujitsu, we hire global personnel, including international students and students from overseas universities, by participating in Japan and career events held in outside Japan targeted at international students, holding in-house seminars, and accepting international students for internships.
-As a result, 585 foreign nationals were working for Fujitsu as of the end of FY2021.
-To help international employees integrate into Fujitsu's organizational environment and life in Japan, we have implemented a mentoring program, internal recommendations to promote the use of both Japanese and English for internal information, support related to rental housing, information sharing through our intranet site and internal social media, workshops for employees to gather opinions and exchange iinformation and networking events.
-The English Club, an employee network group established in Japan, has developed into an active exchange activity with participants from regions across the globe.
+In addition, we, at Fujitsu, hire global personnel, including international students and students from overseas universities, by participating career events and holding in-house seminars for international students in and outside Japan.
+As a result, we have employed 674 foreign nationals at Fujitsu as of the end of FY2022.
+To help international employees integrate into Fujitsu’s organizational environment and life in Japan, we have implemented a mentoring program, internal recommendations to promote the use of both Japanese and English for internal information and information sharing through our intranet site and internal social media.
+The English Club, a voluntary employees’ network group established in Japan in which employees communicate in English, has developed into a lively exchange activity with participants from other regions joining its online activities, adding vitality to cross-cultural understanding.

-Our efforts to raise awareness across the entire company include providing training on human rights, hosting lectures targeted at management, and sending out messages through the intranet.
-In addition, we also host LGBT⁺Ally Meetings, where employees can engage in discussions with a diverse range of LGBT individuals, in order to expand the network of LGBT allies.
-Since 2018, we have hosted screening events under the theme of LGBT and LGBTI⁺ allyship (2017: The Case Against 8 / 2018: Kalanchoe / 2021: I am what I am. – Over the Rainbow –).
-In recent years, participants of these events have started to naturally declare their LGBTI allyship in the workplace, by putting stickers in rainbow colors (a symbol of respect for the LGBTI⁺ community) on their office PCs and business card holders.
+Our efforts to raise awareness across the entire company include providing training on human rights, hosting lectures, and sending out messages through the intranet.
+In addition, we also host LGBTI+ Ally Meetings, where employees can engage in discussions with a diverse range of LGBTI+ individuals, in order to expand the network of LGBTI⁺ allies.
+Since 2017, we have hosted screening events under the theme of LGBTI⁺ and LGBTI⁺ allyship (2017: The Case Against 8 / 2018: Kalanchoe / 2021 and 2022: I am what I am. – Over the Rainbow – / 2022: I am Here – We Live Together).
+In recent years, participants of these events have started to naturally declare their LGBTI⁺ allyship in the workplace, by using rainbow-colored backgrounds for online meetings.

 Fujitsu Pride is a movement at the Fujitsu Group where representatives from employee network groups of LGBTI+ people and allies from each region come together to collaborate and take action on a global scale with the support of executive sponsors.
 Since 2020, we have held the first-ever online "Global Fujitsu Virtual Pride Week," hosted by Fujitsu Pride.
 Executives and employees from Fujitsu and group companies in Japan and overseas participate, and activities such as virtual parades, online seminars, panel discussions, and small group events to discuss LGBTI+ issues are conducted.